newjersey/navigator.business.nj.gov/web/roadmaps/tasks/apply-for-shop-license.md

 - Business address
 - Opening date
 - Date available for inspection
-- Fire prevention permit
+- Fire Prevention Permit
 - License number of all practitioners
-- `Certificate of Occupancy or Authority|certificate-occupancy`
+- Certificate of Occupancy or Approval
 - Floor plan

 After you complete this task, you will have: